-As far as the sovereign island landmasses in our region are concerned, it is one of only two shared by two countries.
-Unlike the lengthier and decidedly more infamous border that separates Haiti and the Dominican Republic, the dividing line between Dutch St. Maarten and French St. Martin is open, free, and breezy.
+As far as sovereign island landmasses in our region are concerned, Sint Maarten/Saint Martin is one of only two that is shared by multiple countries.
+Unlike the lengthier and decidedly more infamous border that separates Haiti and the Dominican Republic, the dividing line between Dutch St. Maarten and French Saint Martin is open, free, and breezy.

-Indeed, this uncommon border has long been among the most peaceful the world has ever known; a distinction, legend suggests, has roots in its very origin.
+Indeed, this uncommon border has long been among the most peaceful the world has ever known.
+The distinction, legend suggests, has roots in its very origin.

 This tale dates back to the early days of European colonization of the Caribbean in the 1600s.
-It’s said that both French and Dutch settlers arrived and staked claims to the island at the same time, the French along the northern coast and the Dutch in the south.
+It’s said that both French and Dutch settlers arrived and staked claims to the island at the same time.
+The French initially settled along the northern coast, while the Dutch put down roots in the south.

-An even more novel approach was applied to determining the border – they decided to go out for a walk.
+An even more novel approach was applied to determining the border.
+The agreed upon solution: they decided to go out for a walk.

-As the story goes, the sole representatives from both the Dutch and French sides were selected and made to stand back-to-back in some extreme point of the island.
-They were then made to walk in opposite directions along the coast.
+As the story goes, a sole representative from both the Dutch and French sides were selected.
+Both men were made to stand back-to-back in some extreme point of the island.
+They then walked in opposite directions along the coast.
 At the spot where they met, both sides agreed that a horizontal line would be drawn setting the border.